 There is little doubt, then, that the Palestinian question has played a role, implicitly or explicitly, in framing progress over the Zone.
-In fact, the breakdown of the peace process that was ushered in by the Oslo Accords in the nineties represents one of many examples of geopolitical tensions in the region that constitute obstacles to the creation of the Zone.
+In fact, the breakdown of

+Disarmament would be the sole means to establish the requisite trust among the region's states so that they could confidently proceed with the pursuit of peaceful relations. the peace process that was ushered in by the Oslo Accords in the nineties represents one of many examples of geopolitical tensions in the region that constitute obstacles to the creation of the Zone.
 A cynic might therefore judge the U.S.-brokered 2020 Abraham Accords between Israel and four Arab states (the United Arab Emirates, Sudan, Morocco, and Bahrain) to represent progress in the form of advancing peace and partially fulfilling the Israeli precondition for prospective disarmament.
 But in return for normalization, the Accords come with not only economic gains for the Arab parties, but military and strategic gains as well.
 So not only are the Accords anticipated to further hinder the two-state solution striven for by the Oslo process, but they threaten to multiply the security dilemmas in an already volatile region that has given way over the decades to proxy conflicts on multiple fronts and not without the intervention of great powers.